 Our bursary schemes detailed below are designed to ensure that students can all access, thrive and succeed in Higher Education at UCR.

-Additional financial support is available to students who apply for a student loan at University Centre Reaseheath.
+Additional financial support is available to eligible students.
+Eligibility criteria are explained below.
 Any additional financial support requires students to maintain an average attendance of over 90%.
 Eligible students must maintain a 90% average during the below periods to receive February and June payments:

 For more information on additional financial support please contact the UCR team on 01270 613284 or email don.clarke@reaseheath.ac.uk.